Rockyseed/seed/README.md

 4. [Gulp](https://gulpjs.com/).
 You can install it with NPM:
    `npm install --global gulp-cli`, or follow the instructions from the official site.
-5. [TypeScript](http://www.typescriptlang.org/).
-You can install it with
-   NPM: `npm install --global typescript`, or follow the instructions from the official site.
-6. (Optionally) your favorite editor or IDE.
+5. (Optionally) your favorite editor or IDE.
 E.g., [WebStorm](https://www.jetbrains.com/webstorm/) or [Visual Studio Code](https://code.visualstudio.com/).